SamsungInternet/web-payments-101/README.md

 ### Getting Started

+NB.
+If you're not already viewing this on Glitch, please [go here first](https://glitch.com/~web-payments-101).

 1. Click 'Remix this' to make your own version of this project.

 1. Click 'Show Live' to see how it looks already.
 You should see a page of products, with links to 'Buy Now' under each product.